 - 1. Direct Taxes: Ahuja, G. K. & Gupta, Ravi, Bharat Law House. - 2.
 Indirect Taxes: Datey V. S., Taxmann Publications, New Delhi - 3.
-Direct Taxes Law & Practice: Bhagwati Prasad, WishwaPrakashan. - 4.
-Income Tax, Bombay: Kanga, J. B. and Palkhivala, N. A., N. M. Tripathi. - 5.
-Direct Taxes Law and Practice: Singhania V. K., Singhania Kapil, Singhania Monica, - 6.
-Taxmann Publications, New Delhi.
+Basics of GST, Nitya Tax Associates, Taxmann Publication.

-Course Code: MIT402-8 Course: Derivatives & Risk Management L: 3 Hrs, T: 0 Hrs, P: 0 Hrs, per Week Total Credits: 3
+Course Code : MIT402-8 Course : Derivatives & Risk Management

 - 1. Knowledge about the basic concepts of Risk Management. - 2.
-Knowledge about the Mechanism of the Futures Market, the various types of Futures, strategies and purposes of these contracts. - 3.
-Knowledge about the Mechanism of the Options Market, the various types of Options, strategies and purposes of these contracts. - 4.
-Understanding of the Financial Swap Market, Various types of Swaps and Purposes of these contracts. - 5.
-Understanding of the Concept of VaR and its purpose. - 6.
+Knowledge about the Mechanism of the Futures Market, the various types of Futures, strategies and purpose of these contracts. - 3.
+Knowledge about the Mechanism of the Options Market, the various types of Options, hedging using options. - 4.
+Understanding of the various speculative strategies using options. - 5.
+Understanding of the Financial Swap Market, Various types of Swaps and Purposes of these contracts. - 6.
 Understanding of the various types of Insurance and use of insurance as a risk management tool.

-Introduction to Risk Management: The meaning of risk, How risk is managed, Limitations of Risk Management, Corporate Risk Management, Approaches to Risk Management, The Process of Risk Management, Techniques of Risk Management.
+Unit I: Introduction to Risk Management: The meaning of risk, How risk is managed, Limitations of Risk Management, Corporate Risk Management, Approaches to Risk Management, The process of Risk Management, Techniques of Risk Management.

-Mechanics of the Futures Market: Meaning and Definition, Types of futures, Mechanism of the Futures Market, Motives behind using Futures, Stock and Index Futures, Currency Futures, Interest rate Futures, Commodity Futures.
+Unit II: Mechanics of the Futures Market: Meaning and Definition, Types of Futures, Mechanisms of the Futures Market, Motives behind using Futures, Stock and Index Futures, Currency Futures, Interest rate Futures, Commodity Futures.